 Above: But wait, as mentioned earlier, the cheaper XF 50mm f2 can focus much closer than the other two lenses, in fact almost twice as close, so I’ve switched the previous image at 70cm for one taken at its minimum focusing distance, quoted as 39cm.
 Obviously this makes both the subject and the blobs bigger than before, and now its has the biggest blobs of all three lenses, plus while the rendering isn’t as smooth as the 50mm f1, it still avoids the sharp edges of the 56mm, at least in the standard non-APD version.
 As an aside, it’s actually the smaller aperture of the 50mm f2 that allows its closer focusing distance as larger aperture lenses suffer from increased field curvature at close distances, hence the limit on the f1 and f1.2 models.

 Above: Everything that makes the lens great for photos also applies to video, and I found it especially fun to present pieces to camera with that very shallow depth-of-field.
 The X-T4 successfully refocused on me as I moved back and forth, although sometimes took a moment to catch up.
-As such it’s not as responsive as using, say, the Canon RF 50mm f1.2 or 85mm f1.2 on an EOS R body, but again this was a pre-production lens and performance may improve on a final model.
+As such it’s not as responsive as using, say, the Canon RF 50mm f1.2 or 85mm f1.2 on an EOS R body.
 Note the lens focusing is quite audible.
 To be fair it has a lot of elements to move, but if you’re filming a piece to camera, be sure to use an external, or ideally a lav mic.
 On the plus side, there’s minimal focus breathing to worry about.Check prices on the Fujifilm XF 50mm f1.0 at B&H, Adorama or WEX!
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!